Air Force Academy Physical Requirements: CFA Scoring, DoDMERB & How to Prepare

 Push-ups: This test gauges upper-body endurance by requiring as many correct repetitions as possible in one minute.

-1-Mile Run: The final event assesses your cardiovascular endurance---a critical component of military fitness.
+1-Mile Run: The final event assesses your cardiovascular endurance - a critical component of military fitness.

-Common Medical Hurdles and the Waiver Process
+Common DoDMERB Disqualifications and the Medical Waiver Process

 Baseline: Test yourself on the six CFA events to find your starting point.